lo4952/ECE4564_HW1/README.md

 python3 client.py -sip 192.168.1.134 -sp 4444 -z 1024

 #### Server:
-Server initialization is don in the command line as in the below format: python3 server.py -sp <SERVER_PORT> -z <SOCKET_SIZE>
+Server initialization is done in the command line as in the below format: python3 server.py -sp <SERVER_PORT> -z <SOCKET_SIZE>

 So, with the above example values, initialization would look like: